 Ensures much-needed skin protection.
 Promotes healthy microclimate and comfort for your feet

-If you were to check the sock drawer of an average dude in the 1970s or ’80s, then there is an excellent chance that you would have found in there a few pairs of white socks with stripes, called tube socks.
-It would also be fair to say that back then, wearing white socks to occasions other than sports was not only normal but even kind of cool.
-You probably also remember seeing that old photo from your Dad's album where he proudly wore brief shorts with white retro socks.
+If you were to check the sock drawer of an average dude in the 1970s or ’80s, there is an excellent chance that you would have found in there a few pairs of white athletic socks with stripes at top, called tube socks.
+Yes, yes, these were the same white socks that you saw in that old photo from your Dad’s album where he proudly paired them with brief shorts.
+They were revolutionary!
+Back then, wearing white tube socks to occasions other than sports was not only normal but even kind of cool.

-Today, after going away for a while, retro tube socks are back in fashion and they are doing great.
+Today, after going away for a while, american tube socks are back in fashion and they are doing great.
 Everything new, as they say, is well-forgotten old.

 A brief history of tube socks